 Your entire family will enjoy these fun, interactive, and educational public programs offered year round at The Amoskeag Fishways.
 With some programs geared towards young children and others toward the young at heart, there is a program for everyone.
 Call and register for a public program today!

 Registration is required for all programs, unless otherwise noted.
 If you are interested in signing up for a program, please check out our program registration policies.
 Program registrations are taken over the phone.
 Please call 626-3474 to register.

-Fishways Fundays - Fishways Fundays are for children ages 4 to 5 accompanied by an adult.
-Celebrate the wonders of nature!
-Programs include fun outdoor exploration and indoor craft making.
+Fishways Fundays - Celebrate the wonders of nature!
+Fishways Fundays are for children ages 4 to 5 accompanied by an adult.
+Programs times are 9:30 - 11 am or 12:30 - 2 pm and include fun outdoor exploration and indoor craft making.
 Cost: $8 per family.
-Advance registration with payment is required.
+Advance registration with payment required.